 Technocratic Phase (1970-83)

-In the aftermath of the invasion, the decade of the 1970s saw massive investments in public housing, but with a decided emphasis on quantity over quality.
-It was during this time that many formerly green-field sites were transformed into nearly free-standing cities, with populations often exceeding 10,000 people.
+In the aftermath of the invasion, the decade of the 1970s saw big increases in investments in public housing, but with a decided emphasis on quantity over quality.
+It was during this time that many formerly green-field sites were transformed into massive, free-standing cities of their own, with populations, in many cases, exceeding 10,000 people.
 In terms of design, many of the same plans were replicated across the country, lending the projects a deadening sense of uniformity.

-Prague’s “Jižní Město” (South City), the city’s biggest housing estate with something like 90,000 people, was built then.
+Prague’s “Jižní Město” (South City), the city’s biggest housing estate, with something like 90,000 people, was built at this time.
 To this day, it remains a national metaphor for the ills of public housing carried out on such a massive scale.
 It was the subject of Czech film director Věra Chytilová’s tragicomic film, “Panelstory,” from 1979.

 Postmodern Phase (1983-89)